The runt of colonialism that lied and cheated us out of the plebiscite is in heat again.

 Hating the democratic process

 Salmond is forever castigated by the opponents of democracy for saying a plebiscite on independence is a once in a lifetime opportunity.
-(Can you imagine a general telling his troops, if you don’t feel like fighting for your country today, we can go home, watch telly, and try again in a generation.)
-For many patriots who died soon after our first in 300 years, it was the only opportunity they were given.
+(No general tells his troops, if they don’t feel like fighting they can do it another day.
+He tells them now is the hour.)
+For many patriots who died soon after our first plebiscite in 300 years, it was the only opportunity they were given.

 Being serial liars ever ready to tell the natives they are not worthy, colonialists lift from his comment what they want and ignore the rest.
 He made plain in an interview with Channel Four’s Jon Snow, it was his opinion, not that of the Scottish government.